GeorgeGally/piano/README.md

-j - frequency and HIGHS volume changes movement k - frequencies l - volume changes movement, arrow keys add or subtract points n - sz and position by volume and freq. but more just meant to be a moody ambient piece. o - sound frequencies - let it run, infinite patterns p - freq and note/key q - r - freq and volume s - t - u - v - w - frequencies and volume
+j - frequency and HIGHS volume changes movement k - frequencies l - volume changes movement, arrow keys add or subtract points m - frequencies n - sz and position by volume and freq. but more just meant to be a moody ambient piece. o - sound frequencies - let it run, infinite patterns p - freq q - freq and note/key r - freq and volume s - frequencies t - frequencies and volume u - self running ambient v - frequencies w - frequencies and volume x - frequencies and notes z - frequencies and notes

 bank 1
-a - notes, changes shape by volume/random b -
+a - notes, changes shape by volume/random b - frequencies and notes c - frequencies and notes d - frequencies e - notes f - frequencies over a threshold
-c -
-d - frequencies
-e - notes
-f - frequencies over a threshold